 Bumper to bumper traffic is common in Southern California.
 Unfortunately, many drivers are eating or adjusting the radio station or talking while sitting in traffic, and may not stop in time to avoid rear-ending the vehicle in front of them.
 At other times, drivers may be going too fast for traffic conditions and leave insufficient space between themselves and the car in front of them, and will not be able to avoid hitting the other car.
-If you are injured in a rear-end car accident in or near Los Angeles, our experienced injury attorneys may be able to help you recover compensatory damages.Liability for Rear-End Accidents
+If you are injured in a rear-end accident, our experienced Los Angeles car accident lawyers may be able to help you recover compensatory damages.Liability for Rear-End Accidents

 Unlike some other states, fault is not automatically attributed to the rear vehicle in a rear-ending accident in California.
 However, in most cases, the police will determine that the driver that hit your car from behind was at fault.
 All drivers are supposed to drive at a speed that would allow them to stop safely if the vehicle in front of them stop suddenly.
 When a driver cannot stop safely, it is usually because the driver at the rear is traveling too fast or too closely.
 Failure to drive at a safe distance from the vehicle in front is usually a breach of the duty to use reasonable care.

 The most common injuries in a rear-ending accident are soft tissue injuries and back injuries (such as disc injuries).
 Soft tissue injuries involves damage to tendons, ligaments and muscles and can result in pain, bruising, inflammation and loss of use.
 The former can be difficult to prove and many insurers underrate the pain that is associated with them.